 REJUVENATE THROUGH THE FEET

-Here’s a list of questions many people ask about reflexology.
 Asking the right things before a reflexology session can help you feel more confident, informed, and relaxed.
+Here’s a list of questions many people ask.
 If there's anything else you would like to know please don't hesitate to get in touch.

 Before the treatment can commence a few details about your health will be taken.
 If it’s your first visit, it's a good idea to bring health info such as a list of medications or any relevant medical history.
-You may like to bring your own water bottle to help flush out toxins after treatment, although water will be on hand of course.
+You may like to bring your own water bottle to help flush out toxins after treatment (though water will of course be at hand).

-You’ll only need to remove your shoes and socks for the treatment, so you won't need to worry about changing into anything.
+You’ll only need to remove your shoes and socks for the treatment.
 The aim is to feel as relaxed as possible - as though you’re stepping into a mini retreat.

 Indeed it can be beneficial to combine reflexology with other therapies such as massage, acupuncture, aromatherapy and yoga.
 They can help to amplify the benefits of relaxation and stress relief.
 Complimentary therapies can support recovery and well-being.